junaid1460/v8-perf/language-features.md

 - resulted in **~400x** speed improvement
 - the performance of the React runtime,  which makes heavy use of `bind`, doubled as a result

-### Facit
+### Recommendations

 - developers should use bound functions freely wherever they apply without having to worry about performance penalties
-- the two below snippets perform same but arguable the second one is more readable and for the case of `arr.reduce` is the only wat to pass `this` as it doesn't support passing it as a separate parameter like `forEach` and `map` do
+- the two below snippets perform the same but arguably the second one is more readable and for the case of `arr.reduce` is the only way to pass `this` as it doesn't support passing it as a separate parameter like `forEach` and `map` do

 ```js